 This is much easier than it sounds.
-I have observed that Newcomers actually self-identify: If you say Good Morning and look them in the eye, they will come to a stop in front of you.
-(Most 'regulars' will say Good Morning and keep on walking-they know where they are going.)
+Newcomers tend to self-identify: If you say "Good Morning" and look them in the eye, they will come to a stop in front of you.
+(Most 'regulars' will say "Good Morning" and keep on walking-they know where they are going.)